CodeReclaimers/neat-python/docs/module_summaries.rst

       :param int generation: The current generation.
       :return: A list of tuples of (species :term:`id/key <key>`, :py:class:`Species <species.Species>` object, is_stagnant).
       :rtype: list(tuple(int, object, bool))

+      .. versionchanged:: 0.91-github
+        Species sorted to avoid marking best-performing as stagnant even with ``species_elitism``.

 .. py:module:: statistics
    :synopsis: Gathers and provides (to callers and/or to a file) information on genome and species fitness, which are the most-fit genomes, and similar.